Rule-of-law row with Poland dominates EU leaders' summit | DW | 21.10.2021

 Morawiecki has dismissed suggestions of a "Polexit."

-Apart from the focus on Poland, leaders are set to discuss ways of countering surging energy prices.
+Apart from the focus on Poland, leaders discussed ways of countering surging energy prices.

-Options to be discussed could be lowering taxes, delivering direct financial aid to households most at risk and giving state aid to small businesses.
+Options on the table includelowering taxes, delivering direct financial aid to households most at risk and giving state aid to small businesses.

-One proposal that could be on the table is that of joint gas storage and procurement.
+One proposal regards joint gas storage and procurement.
 France is also calling for a review of the way electricity is priced in the bloc, while touting nuclear power as a climate-friendly energy option.

 The two days of talks will also likely include discussions on the COVID-19 pandemic that is still causing surges in infections in several member states, while vaccination rates are still extremely low in some countries.